tangentsoft/pidp8i/doc/os8-run.md

 Under the covers, `run-os8` is a Python script that uses the Python expect library that is capable of handling complex dialogs with commands.

 Sometimes debugging these scripts is challenging because if you fall out of step with what is `expect`ed, the expect engine will get confused.
 The `os8-run` command hangs for a while and then times out with a big Python backtrace.

-calling `os8-run` with `-v` gives verbose output that enables you to watch every step of the script running.
-Unfortunately, the output often echos characters twice in a somewhat confusing cacophony.
+Running`os8-run` with the `-v` option gives verbose output that enables you to watch every step of the script running.

 ## Usage

 > `os8-run` [`-h`] [`-d`] [`-v`] [`-vv`] [_optional-arguments_ ...]  _script-file_ ...

 |                           | **Positional Arguments**
 | _script-file_             | One or more script files to run
 |                           | **Optional Arguments**
 | `-h`                      | show this help message and exit
 | `-d`                      | add extra debugging output, normally suppressed
-| `-v`                      | verbose SIMH output instead of progress messages
+| `-v`                      | verbose script status output instead of the usual few progress messages
-| `-vv`                     | very verbose: Include SIMH expect output with SIMH output.
+| `-vv`                     | very verbose: Includes SIMH expect output with the verbose output.
+|                           | **Enable/Disable Options**
 | `--disable-ba`            | Leave *.BA `BASIC` games and demos off the built OS/8 RK05 image
 | `--enable-focal69`        | Add `FOCAL69` to the built OS/8 RK05 image
 | `--disable-uwfocal`       | Leave U/W FOCAL (only) off the built OS/8 RK05 image